Modules and Extensions¶

 therefore extend the very same class.

-The class is passed as an argument to the function (nav
+The class is passed as an argument to the function (nav).
+The class method

 additional functionality by basically overriding certain methods.